opnsense/docs/source/manual/how-tos/interface_wireless_internal.rst

 ================================ ==========================================================
-Persist common settings          Check (save for all clones) Standard                         802.11g or whatever your adapter supports Regulatory settings              Choose your country Mode                             Access Point
+Persist common settings          Check (save for all clones) Standard                         802.11g or another standard your adapter supports Regulatory settings              Choose your country Mode                             Access Point
 SSID                             Name of the wireless network